Approaching Retirement? | By Guest Author: Linda Stern, Licensed Insolvency Trustee

 In extreme situations, some retirees resort to payday loans to fill emergency cash shortfalls.
 Exorbitant interest rates perpetuate the problem, making such debt loads very difficult to manage.

 Mounting credit card and payday loan debt affect your credit scores.
 And that comes with its own set of problems.
 All of this can quickly escalate to receiving aggressive collection calls from creditors.
 If you are having trouble making ends meet during your retirement, you should immediately seek out credit counselling.
-The worst thing you can do is to suffer in silence.
+The worst thing you can do is ignore your debts or suffer in silence because of them.
 This is nothing to be ashamed of.
 Mounting debt can be resolved in many ways.

 A credit counsellor can review your situation and recommend the best path forward for you.